DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-1.md

 > “This is very clear, very different to what we currently see.
 The system will update automatically which means you always know exactly what stage the applicant is at.”

 > “As someone who works in spreadsheets, this looks a bit confusing.
-I don’t like the view.
+I do not like the view.
 I would like to have the first page I come to to be adding a trainee.
 Too much information in the visualisation.”

 Some users had issues finding the export button, struggled to deselect filters, and would prefer to sort the trainees alphabetically as well as filter by subject.